Homemade Corndogs are super fun to make and easy to boot. It’s like having yummy carnival food in the comfort of your own home.

 - Add your oil to a large Dutch oven or high walled cast iron skillet and place it over medium-high heat to start heating your oil.
 If you have a paddle thermometer, you can clip it to the side to see the temperature (I recommend using a thermometer for best results).

-- In a medium mixing bowl add the cornmeal, flour, sugar, baking soda, and salt.
+- In a medium mixing bowl add the cornmeal, flour, sugar, baking powder, and salt.
 Whisk to combine.

 - Add the eggs and milk and stir to combine well.